Yahyakiani/Css_Notes/Psychology/Theories.md

 component of the yellow-blue pairing become fatigued and are less able to respond to yellow stimuli.
 In contrast, the receptor cells for the blue part of the pair are not tired, because they are not being stimulated.
-When we look at a white surface, the light refl ected off it would normally stimulate both the yellow and the blue receptors equally.
+When we look at a white surface, the light reflected off it would normally stimulate both the yellow and the blue receptors equally.
 But the fatigue of the yellow receptors prevents this from happening.
 They temporarily do not respond to the yellow, which makes the white light appear to be blue